BitcoinExchangeFH/BitcoinExchangeFH/README.md

 Users can

+1. Streaming market data to a target application (via ZeroMQ)
-1. Recording market data for backtesting and analysis.
+2. Recording market data for backtesting and analysis.
-2. Recording market data to a in-memory database and other applications can quickly access to it.
+3. Recording market data to a in-memory database and other applications can quickly access to it.
-3. Customize the project for trading use.
+4. Customize the project for trading use.

 <p align="center">
   <img src="doc/sample.jpg">